AriFordsham/GHCWiki/plugins/reinitialize-globals.md

 ### CoreMonad.reinitializeGlobals

-For unfortunate reasons I don't fully understand ([\#5355](https://gitlab.haskell.org//ghc/ghc/issues/5355), [\#5292](https://gitlab.haskell.org//ghc/ghc/issues/5292)), the host compiler and plugins have distinct copies of global variables.
+For unfortunate reasons I don't fully understand ([\#5355](https://gitlab.haskell.org//ghc/ghc/issues/5355), [\#5292](https://gitlab.haskell.org//ghc/ghc/issues/5292)), the host compiler and plugins have distinct copies of global variables (unless the host compiler dynamically loads libHSghc, eg on Windows; see the next section).
 The current workaround is `CoreMonad.reinitializeGlobals`, which every plugin is supposed to call at the beginning of its `install` routine.
 This function overwrites the plugin's global variables with the corresponding values of the host compiler's.
-It requires a little plumbing to pull make this work but not much, and the plugin author sees only `reinitializeGlobals`.
+It requires a little plumbing to make this work but not much, and the plugin author sees only `reinitializeGlobals`.

 The long-term plan is to eventually totally avoid having two separate images of the ghc library and then redefine `reinitializeGlobals = return ()`.